Extensive Home Recording Studio Equipment List

 MIDI Controllers

-You can gain a lot more expression by playing tracks into MIDI with a controller rather than programming them and they come in many forms - here are some of them:
+You can gain a lot more expression by playing tracks with a MIDI controller rather than programming them.
+MIDI controllers come in many forms – here are some of them:

 MIDI Pads